[FREE DOWNLOAD] The Seven Key Questions to Ask Your New Patient in the Report of Findings. Click HERE.

 Fully explain the features and benefits of corrective care and leave the decision to them.

-If the client is not ready to accept your recommendations you have two choices.
+If the client is not ready to accept your recommendations you have

 You can offer a second best recommendation as a subset of your total solution, or you can let the client know